A Naturopathic Approach to Women's Hormone Balance

 Herbal and Supplemental Support

 Botanical medicine has a long history of supporting women's hormonal health.
-Vitex (chaste tree) is well-studied for its effects on progesterone and luteal phase support.
+Vitex (chaste tree) is well-studied for its effects on progesterone and luteal phase support, with a 2017 systematic review in the journal Planta Medica confirming its efficacy for PMS and luteal phase defects.
 Maca and ashwagandha are adaptogens that help modulate the stress-hormone axis.
 Black cohosh has demonstrated benefit for menopausal symptoms including hot flashes and mood changes.

 Key Takeaways